Nuvei/nuvei-plugin-woocommerce/readme.txt

 * Added an option into the plugin settings to enable Nuvei GW for Zero-Total checkout.
 * Added additional security for the log files.
 * Hide "SimplyConnect theme" setting, when Cashier was set as payment option.
-* When DMN can not find the Order, return 400 only for the parent transactions as Auth and Sale.
+* When DMN cannot find the Order, return 400 only for the parent transactions as Auth and Sale.
 * Changed the order of few hooks.
 * When place Nuvei buttons in the admin, do it only for WC_Order objects.
 * Fixed the wrong Failed status of the Order when DCC was used.